 - Luke, I Might Be Your Father: Note the Leitmotif whenever Buster talks to Oscar in season two.

-- Manchild: Downplayed in that it's heavily implied he hates being stuck with Lucille and wants to escape her controlling tendencies.
+- Manchild: Downplayed in that it's heavily implied he hates being stuck with Lucille and wants to escape her controlling tendencies, but simply does not have the social awareness necessary to do so successfully.
 Part of him might want to get away from Lucille, but he's so desperate for a mother figure that he'd rather stay with her than be alone.

 - MayDecember Romance: With Lucille Lucille Two Austero.

 - Meet My Good Friends Lefty and Righty: Season 4 gives us "Light Drizzle" and "Thunder," his remaining hand and his oversized prosthetic, respectively."You see, Light Drizzle will just annoy you, but Thunder will eff you up."